 WebCarville became known as the national leprosarium because all persons diagnosed with leprosy (Hansen's disease) in the U.S. were required, by law, to be quarantined and treated.
 Replication not permitted without express consent.
 You cut yourself little slack in the book.
 Preservation Resource Center of New Orleans is classified as a tax-exempt public charity under sections 509(a)(1), 170(b)(1)(A)(vi), and 501(c)(3) of the Internal Revenue Code, Federal Tax Identification Number 72-0760857.
 Also referred to as the Gillis W. Long Center (GWLC), the museum is one of seven Louisiana National Guard Installations statewide.
 Money was not a huge concern.
 Distracted Driving Awareness Month promotion: Get 25% off the Smart Driver online course.
 By this time, most physicians recognized that the disease was not highly contagious.
 Notice the flat roof.
 Guy Faget, the hospitals director, discovered a cure for Hansens disease.
 Was that part of a strategy among the prison officials?
 But their nerves were so damaged from the bacteria that they couldnt feel their hands when, for example, they burned or cut them, and they got infected.
 Though the facility was renamed the U.S. Marine Hospital, its mission remained the same.
 In 1999, ownership was transferred to the state and the clinical operation relocated to Summit Hospital (now Ochsner) in Baton Rouge.
 1825 WebYour dermatologist will also examine your skin.
 In remote southern Louisiana, a federal medical facility known as Carville forcibly quarantined and treated people who had leprosy.

+He has lost his well-crafted reputation, his marriage and precious time with his two young children.
+Become a member of the PRCfor a subscription!
 The buildings were sold to the National Guard of Louisiana to use for juvenile delinquents, but they let those patients live in an isolated corner.
 In 1905, the state purchased the property and assumed custodial care of the patients.

 WebFor more than 80 years, the U.S government ran a little-known leprosarium in Carville, La., where thousands of Americans diagnosed with leprosy (now called Hansens disease) were isolated.
 WebCarville is the national museum honoring leprosy patientsonce quarantined on siteand the medical staff who cared for them and made medical history.
 In 1931, some of the patients had what would turn out to